 - Explore how mixed reality impact the CAD modeling workflow, i.e., answering "Is it a good idea to do CAD in VR/MR?"

 - Design an MR-based CAD tool that makes CAD modeling easier to learn and execute while keeping the essentials, e.g., precision and feature-based modeling tools.

 Leveraging human intuition of a 3D environment to make 3D CAD modeling easier and potentially more efficient through mixed reality.

 AirCreate is a 3D CAD modeling application in mixed reality for entry-level product designers and enthusiasts.
 By leveraging users's intuition of a 3D environment, AirCreate helps them manipulate the design directly in the 3D space instead of indirectly through a flat screen.

 Work in a True 1:1 Scale, or Zoooooooomed In

 No more "how big is this part when 3D-printed?"
 Mixed reality helps users see their designs at a 1:1 scale and literally walk around and see their design before manufacturing.
 Want a closer look?
-Just drag or push the joystick to zoom in and look at the details.
+Just grab the space and strech it with your controllers, or push the joystick to zoom in and look at the details.